 How to get your finances back on track after Christmas

 Christmas is often a time of indulgence and, while that’s natural, many people do take things a little too far when trying to make the festive period perfect for their friends and family.
-Whether you’re the type of person who buys gifts for everyone and their dog or who stocks the cupboards up with enough food to feed the whole street – spending can easily spiral out of control.
+Whether you’re the type of person who buys gifts for everyone and their dog, or one who stocks the cupboards up with enough food to feed the whole street – spending can easily spiral out of control.

 If this sounds like you, here’s an easy to follow, nine-step plan to get things back on track: